Pragmatic Modelling with UML and Use Cases

-This event is history, please check out the List of Upcoming Seminars, or send us an email
+please check out the List of Upcoming Seminars, or send us an email

 By combining UML modelling with agile techniques, these models will be used by end users, business analysts, developers, and testers to discuss the software under development.

 Why UML ?
 Why smart use cases ?

 UML 2.x (currently UML 2.4) contains some modelling techniques like use case diagrams, activity diagrams, communications diagrams, class diagrams and package diagrams.
 These modelling techniques are used during the various phases of system development, like analysis, design, implementation and even during testing.

 However, the UML specifications define the structure of these modelling techniques but not how to use them in practice.
 This workshop

 During this workshop, Sander Hoogendoorn presents the smart use case implementation cycle in UML, where agile requirements, scope, business processes and smart use cases are identified, modelled and implemented in an agile way.

 Why should you attend this workshop ?

 This workshop begins where most other UML workshops end: you know the theory of UML, but this workshop teaches you how to use UML and use cases in a practical, pragmatic, productive and agile way !

 Companies that use UML and use cases in their software development projects, should also implement a method to use the use cases in a pragmatic way throughout the development life cycle.
 This approach is also documented in Sander's book Pragmatisch Modelleren met UML 2.0.